PrajeenRG/arduino-projects/README.md

 - Looping through the characters supported by 7 segment display
 - Rotating servo motor in finite steps
 - Tracking the distance of an object using Ultrasonic Sensor
+- Car reverse indicator using Passive Buzzer and Ultrasonic Sensor

 ### How do I run the projects?
 Clone the repo to any directory and open the same.
 After doing all the necessary circuitry, open the project file